 Myth #1 About Health Insurance in Mexico

 Let me explain: I have recently seen a few retirees living in Mexico decide against getting private medical insurance because they have read somewhere or have been told that after reaching a certain age, the insurance company will cancel their policy.
 As a result, they will have to pay for medical expenses on their own.
 Of course, that makes a policy not attractive because we usually need health insurance the most as we age.
-You also need a policy that can give you peace of mind on receiving quality medical care no matter your age.
+You also need a policy that can give you peace of mind about receiving quality medical care no matter your age.

 If private health insurance policies expired when we got older, it would make no sense to buy one at a certain age, and it would be much better to save that money to use later.
 Fortunately, the reality is that health policies in Mexico are NOT canceled after a certain age.